alastairlundy/PlatformKit/README.md

 ## License Change
 Until PlatformKit 3.0.0 Beta 2, PlatformKit was licensed under the MIT license but PlatformKit is now licensed under the GPLv3 or later and the PlatformKit Licenses.

-If you are unable to use PlatformKit 3.0 or newer under the terms of the GPLv3, you may purchase a non-commercial or commercial license at https://neverspy.tech .
+If you are unable to use PlatformKit 3.0 or newer under the terms of the GPLv3, you may purchase a commercial license at https://neverspy.tech .

 ### Setting PlatformKit License in PlatformKit 3.0.0 RC 1 or later